edkb/CodeForcesScraper/README.md

 │   └── solution.py
 ```

-Read the problem from the Name_of_the_Problem.md .
+Read the problem from the *Name_of_the_Problem.md* .

 Code your solution on the solution.py file.

 Run your solution like this:
 `python solution.py < input.txt > solution_output.txt`

-Here you can compare if the output from your code is equal to the `expected_solution.txt`
+Here you can compare if the output from your code is equal to the *expected_solution.txt*.

 If everything is fine, test your code like this:
 `pytest test_solution.py`